If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

 - JDK 26 → API maturity improvements

-Bytecode manipulation required complex third-party libraries like ASM, which were hard to maintain.
+Bytecode manipulation required complex third-party libraries like ASM.

-Java introduced an official API for safer class file manipulation.
+Java introduced an official API for class file manipulation.

 - Cleaner abstraction